dukelink/Baseramp/README.md

 * That is user configurable without coding

-* Bundled with pre-configued applications:
+* Bundled with pre-configured applications:
   * To Do Lists
   * Recurring Chores
   * Project Management